Long, hot summer of 1967: Reactions

-It is in the context of having been through the "long, hot, summer" that in December 1967, Miami police chief Walter E. Headley uttered the now-infamous phrase, "When the looting starts, the shooting starts", after which Frank Rizzo, Richard Daley and George Wallace also spoke out in favor of a hardline approach towards looters and rioters.
-The Republicans, although a minority party in the House of Representatives, were split over how to respond to the rioting, despite common historiographical perceptions which depict them as being entirely in favor of a "law and order" styled approach.
+It is in the context of having been through the "long, hot, summer" that, in December, Miami police chief Walter E. Headley uttered the now-infamous phrase, "When the looting starts, the shooting starts", after which Frank Rizzo, Richard Daley and George Wallace also spoke out in favor of a hardline approach towards looters and rioters.

-In early July 1967, the Justice Department met with local media to ask for "restraint in reporting".
-In December of the same year, The New York Times asked a psychologist about "deterrents" and was told that the riots would continue.
+In early July, the Justice Department met with local media to ask for "restraint in reporting".
+In December, The New York Times asked a psychologist about "deterrents" and was told that the riots would continue.